Random Forests for Change Point Detection: Empirical results

-We present two simulation setups: One based on the Dirichlet distribution and one on the dry beans dataset.
-We construct the former as in Section \ref{sec:simulations_setups}.
+We present two simulation setups: One based on the Dirichlet distribution and one based on the dry beans data set.
+We construct the former as in Section~\ref{sec:simulations_setups}.
 For each segment, we draw i.i.d.\ observations from a Dirichlet distribution of dimension $d=20$, after sampling its parameters uniformly from $[0, 0.2]$.
-To generate time series of arbitrary length based on the dry beans dataset, we first normalize each covariate to have an average within-class variance of one.
-Then, for each segment, we draw a class label unequal to that of the previous segment and draw $\textrm{round}(n N_k)$ observations with replacement from the corresponding class.
-Finally, we add i.i.d.\ standard Gaussian noise to each observation.
-We simulate 500 datasets with $K = 20, 80$ and vary $n = 250, 354, 500, 707, 1000, \dotsc, 64000$ for each setup.
+To generate time series of arbitrary length based on the dry beans data set, we first normalize each covariate to have an average within-class variance of one.
+Then, for each segment, we draw a class label different to that of the previous segment and draw $\textrm{round}(n N_k)$ observations with replacement from the corresponding class.
+We add i.i.d.\ standard Gaussian noise to each observation.
+As in Section~\ref{sec:simulations_setups}, we finally normalize each covariate by the median absolute deviation of absolute consecutive differences.
+We simulate 500 data sets with $K = 20, 80$ and vary $n = 250, 354, 500, 707, 1000, \dotsc, 64000$ for each setup.
 The mean adjusted Rand indices of change point estimates from our and competing methods are displayed in Figure~\ref{fig:evolution_performance}.
 Each method was supplied with the minimum relative segment length $\delta = \frac{1}{10K}$.

 The change in mean method does not perform well for either setup.
 Our method \texttt{changeforest} performs best, except for very small sample sizes.
 For the dry beans simulation setup when $n / K < 20$, ECP performs best, but not much better than 0.8.
 For the Dirichlet simulation setup for $K = 20, n = 354$ and $K = 80, n = 1000$, MultiRank performs best.
 Surprisingly, KCP performs very badly for the dry beans-based simulation, not selecting any change points at all.
-This might be due to the higher number of change points compared to the main simulations, or the additional Gaussian noise added.
+This might be due to the higher number of change points compared to the main simulations or the added Gaussian noise.